wenbang24/fyora/README.md

 Inside links symlink everything inside the first folder inside of the second folder i.e. ~/dir3/file.txt would be symlinked to ~/dir/dir4/file.txt.

 File links symlink the file itself i.e. /dir5/file.txt would be symlinked to ~/dir2/dir/file.txt.

+Unsafe mode is dangerous and should only be used if you know what you're doing.
+If there is something at the target location, it will be deleted before the symlink is created.
+This is useful for directories that may already exist but you want to replace with a symlink. **This can also lead to irreversible data loss if you are not careful.**

 Everything under ignore (files and folders) will NOT be symlinked.